BioDataSage/ff-water-quality/README.md

 To maintain consistency and analytical reliability, countries with substantial missing values were excluded for correlation-based analyses, while broader visualizations could include all countries where data were available.

 ## Data Manipulation
-- Join WASH indicators and infant mortality by country and year.
+- Join WASH indicators and infant mortality by country and year. (e.g., basic sanitation, open defecation)
 - Create derived field(s) when needed:
   - High/low infant mortality label